anna-a-m/dataset-2rca/README.md

 # 2RCa - Russian Conversational Context Rewrite dataset

 This dataset ia based on the TolokaPersonaChatDataset (available at https://toloka.ai/datasets/).
-2RCA aims at providing data on ellipsis and anaphora resolved rewrites from daily coversations in Russian.
+2RCa aims at providing data on ellipsis and anaphora resolved rewrites from daily conversations in Russian.
 Total length in dialogues is **1048**, total length in turns is **5541**.

 Example of data: